atooma/doc-resonance-sdk/docs/source/index.rst

 This documentation is aimed to provide in depth details on how to approach development and it is organized as follows:

 * :ref:`intro` - Here you can find answers to questions like *what is Resonance?* and *what can I do with Resonance SDK?*.
 Your understanding of Atooma potential starts from here!
-* :ref:`core` - Interested in Resonance?
+* :ref:`activity` - Interested in Resonance?
 Great!
-First step is to go deep into this section for understanding main concepts concerned with Resonance SDK.
+This section provides advanced details on Atooma solutions for dealing with complexity of *Activity Tracking*.
+Everything starts from here.
+* :ref:`resonance` - This section provides low level details on how to effectively exploit Resonance SDK.
 * :ref:`example` - Let's move to practice!
 In this section you can find some Resonance SDK usage examples, showing how it can dramatically simplifying development of killing features within your app!

 Table of Contents
 ------------------------------

 .. toctree::
 	:numbered:
 	:maxdepth: 2

 	intro
-   core
+	activity
+	resonance
 	example